zicna/rails-blog-nested-forms/TUTORIAL.md

                 "action" => "create"
 }
 ```
-As you can see, along with our post `name` and `content` we have a nested hash called `tags_attributes`.
-These attributes will be written via our `accepts_nested_attributes_for` method.
+As you can see, along with our post `name` and `content` we have a nested hash called `#tags_attributes`.
+These attributes will be written via our `#accepts_nested_attributes_for` method.

 Now we can build our form dynamically, but how does Rails know where to submit it to?
-Since we are trying to create a new post and we have our routes set up correctly, Rails knows to submit to `/posts` via a `post` method.
+Since we are trying to create a new post and we have our routes set up correctly, Rails knows to submit to `/posts` via a `POST` method.
 Let's take a look at the HTML that was generated for us by `form_for`.

 ####Generated HTML From Ruby